LidongMo/LidongMo/README.md

 - 👀 I’m interested in the reaction of global ecosystem to climate change and disturbances.
 - 🌱 I’m currently learning global ecosystem ecology.
 - 💞️ I’m looking to collaborate on big data in ecology.
-- 📫 How to reach me ...
+- 📫 How to reach me?
+Call me maybe?

 <!---
 LidongMo/LidongMo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.